-The similarity pattern changes with wetness conditions (Fig. 9).
+The similarity pattern changes with wetness conditions (Fig. 11).
 The similarity of groundwater to streamflow in the riparian zone increases with wetness.
 On the hillslope, the peak-to-peak times are the shortest and Spearman correlation coefficients are the highest during very dry and very wet conditions indicating the change in active flow paths.
-In summer months during dry conditions, the soils in the HOAL were observed to crack up (Blöschl et al., 2016a) enabling the water to infiltrate faster and during the wet conditions, the hydraulic conductivity increases due to the lower soil water deficit in both cases facilitating connectivity to the stream.
-Findings from other headwater catchments also suggest that groundwater connectivity to the stream increases with increasing catchment wetness.
-This could be manifested as the decrease of peak-to-peak lag times between hillslope groundwater and streamflow (Haught and Van Meerveld, 2011; Lana-Renault et al., 2014), higher groundwater peaks (Detty and McGuire, 2010) and fraction of activated wells (Penna et al., 2015).
+In summer months during dry conditions, the soils in the HOAL were observed to crack up (Blöschl et al., 2016) enabling the water to infiltrate faster and during the wet conditions, the hydraulic conductivity increases due to the lower soil water deficit in both cases facilitating connectivity to the stream.

-We observed high variability of response dynamics between the lower and mid slope stations.
+We observe high variability of response dynamics between the lower and mid slope stations.
 Even stations just a few tens of meters apart, e.g. H04 and H02, could show different responses.
 This is in agreement with the short characteristic length scales of similarity found between the groundwater and streamflow event dynamics in a pre-alpine Swiss catchment (Rinderer et al., 2017).
 Also, groundwater event responses observed at the Bridge Creek Catchment in the Italian Dolomites could distinctly differ in magnitude and timing just a few meters apart (Penna et al., 2015).

-We do not observe any spatial patterns in the similarity between the soil moisture and streamflow event responses and most of the soil moisture stations react similarly to each other (Fig. 1142).
-A reason for this homogeneity might be the small variability of topsoil texture (Blöschl et al., 2016a), local terrain slope and curvature (Table 2Table 2).
-However, we do find that the similarity with streamflow increases with increasing catchment wetness conditions (Fig. 910).
+We do not observe any spatial patterns in the similarity between the soil moisture and streamflow event responses and most of the soil moisture stations react similarly to each other (Fig. 12).
+A reason for this homogeneity might be the small variability of topsoil texture (Blöschl et al., 2016), local terrain slope and curvature (Table 2).
+However, we do find that the similarity with streamflow increases with increasing catchment wetness conditions (Fig. 10).
 Still, most of the hysteresis indices are negative (anti-clockwise) and the soil moisture peaks later than streamflow.
 Greater wetness corresponds to less available storage for the event water and increases hydraulic conductivity allowing faster percolation and redistribution of water and with that increasing the connectivity of the hillslope and the stream.
-Similar results were also reported by Penna et al. (2011)who also found that the relationship between streamflow and soil moisture responses in an Alpine catchment changed with wetness conditions.
+Similar results were also reported by Penna et al. (2011) who also found that the relationship between streamflow and soil moisture responses in an Alpine catchment changed with wetness conditions.
 During dry conditions, they observed that streamflow started to rise and peaked before the soil moisture causing a clockwise hysteresis loop and during the wet conditions the soil moisture and streamflow response were more synchronous with occasional anti-clockwise hysteresis loops.
-McGuire and McDonnel (2010) also observed a change in direction of the hillslope-streamflow hysteresis pattern with the increasing wetness conditions.

-4.2 Dominant controls on the similarity between streamflow and groundwater or soil moisture event responses dynamics
+4.2 Dominant controls on the similarity between streamflow and groundwater or soil moisture event responses

 We classified the groundwater and soil moisture event responses based on similarity to streamflow as described by the Spearman correlation coefficient, hysteresis index and peak-to-peak time.
 The three classes represent three decreasing orders of similarity, which could also be interpreted as orders of connectivity.
 Type 1 responses are most similar to streamflow responses therefore we termed them "connected" responses.
-Processes governing the type 2 responses are slower than runoff generating processes but still on the time-scale of the event therefore, therefore, we termed them "delayed" responses.
+Processes governing the type 2 responses are slower than runoff generating processes but still on the time-scale of the event therefore we termed them "delayed" responses.
 Type 3 responses are least similar to streamflow and are too slow to contribute to the event streamflow.
-We therefore, therefore, therefore, therefore, therefore is controlled by a mix of site and event-characteristics, which differ for groundwater and soil moisture.
+We therefore termed them "disconnected" responses.
+The response type is controlled by a mix of site and event-characteristics, which differ for groundwater and soil moisture.